subvertnormality/mosaic/README.md

   },
 ```

 If you'd like, you define devices that have default paramaters defined.
 These parameters can also have a midi channel that differs from the device's default.
-Do this like so:
+The following device has two param knobs automatically assigned on the device param page.
+The knobs control cc 13 and 14 respectively, on midi channel 13, even though the midi trig and note information is being sent to midi channel 14.

 ```
 {